 Brand values are one of the first things you need to get right when creating your brand.

-They underpin a lot of the further decisions you’ll make when creating your brand and growing your business, and they will be an important factor during the creation process of your brand strategy.
+They underpin a lot of the decisions you’ll make when creating your brand and growing your business, and they will be an important factor during the creation process of your brand strategy.

 They’re the guiding light that can help you take your business further than you thought possible.

 Developing a brand strategy is no easy task.
 It's something we've seen people struggle with time and time again.
 Which...

 Without them, you’ll struggle for a “frame of reference” or set of guidelines when you’re faced with important business questions.

 In today’s post, we’re going to break brand values down further, explore what they are, what benefit they can bring to your business, what they should be, and how to define your core values.

 What are Brand Values?

 Brand values are the things that your business holds closest to it’s heart.

 They’re a core set of beliefs that you can use to build your business activity around.

 They’ll also help you make key operating decisions.